chashimo/AI-Scientist/templates/llm-propaganda/README.md

 ## Installation

-This template requires the following Python dependencies:
+This template requires the Python dependencies specified in `requirements.txt`:

 ```bash
 cd templates/llm-propaganda